 Above all girls reap the benefits of being known and supported as individuals within a close-knit, yet outward-looking school community, where aspirations are high and values upheld.

 At St Margaret’s we are proud of our outstanding academic achievements; but we are equally proud of our reputation for producing socially aware, independent and confident young women.
-Our school is set in the heart of Aberdeen city, in the north east of Scotland.

 Learn more about the senior school below